Boyd Bonell “Bo” Collins passed away unexpectedly at his home on September 25, 2019 in Commerce City, Colorado, at the age 47.

 Services are under the direction of Tabor Funeral Home.
 Please share memories and send condolences by signing the online guest book on the tribute wall, as well as, view pictures of his life below.

-To send flowers to Boyd Bonell "Bo" Collins' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Boyd Bonell "Bo" Collins, please visit our floral store.